denizbilgin/EvoluEarth/README.md

 Deforestation contributes to global warming by reducing carbon sequestration.
 Sustainable urban planning should be implemented.

+---

 ![image](https://github.com/denizbilgin/EvoluEarth/blob/main/imgs/adana.png)
+Output of the model for this evolution:
 Annual crop areas remained unchanged.
 The area has been protected and no significant changes occurred.

 ## Confusion Matrix of the Best Model